How to Create a Linked List in Go

 }

-// LinkedList represents the head of the list.
+// LinkedList tracks the start of the chain.

 type LinkedList struct {